lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 Weingast sincerely wants to be an ally but contradictorily, he ends up making it all about himself.
 It’s about his creative and spiritual journey, his idea of these women's stories, his idea of what is kept and added to their stories.
 Weingast is certainly not a misogynist, but despite his seemingly good intentions, he acts just like any other man who refuses to give up his own privilege and instead takes over the space women should have.
 It’s no wonder there has been criticism of his process.
 This was not unexpected by him, and whilst writing the book his method did not go unchallenged.
 In interviews he mentions encountering strong resistance to his unorthodox approach:

 > *But, I would say, I’m here to do the best I can.
 If for any reason people want to disagree – and some people have strongly disagreed – that’s an important conversation.
 Let’s empower ourselves to disagree.
-We all learn from that conversation.*
+We all learn from that conversation.* <br>
 > Source: [Creative Dharma Podcast](https://creativedharma.substack.com/p/cd06-translating-the-first-free-women)